 What type of roller do I use?

 One of the most effective rollers I have used has been a double ball type roller.
-It is about the size of two tennis balls and available online or at retails such as Rebel Sport.
+It is about the size of two tennis balls and available online or at sports retailers.
 For a DIY option, try hard tennis balls in a sock tied up tight or a stocking can be a great option.
 They are the perfect size for getting into trigger points but having two balls instead of one helps to stabilise so it’s not slipping around everywhere and also allows you to balance and distribute pressure as you like.
 They are also much less cumbersome than a large foam roller and can fit into your backpack.
 In saying this, a big foam roller is better than no foam roller at all!
 Aim for 10-20 minutes a day, use it as your meditation time if need be.